Tamer Seckin: Endometriosis Foundation of America

-In 2006, Seckin founded the Endometriosis Foundation of America with patients including Padma Lakshmi.
+In 2006, Seckin co-founded the Endometriosis Foundation of America with patients including Padma Lakshmi.
 EFA was established to correct misdiagnoses and raise public awareness through programs in New York City high schools that educate school nurses, students, and teachers about endometriosis.
 Starting in 2009, Seckin organized yearly conferences on advancing the science and surgery of endometriosis.
 Through the EFA, Seckin co-founded the ROSE (Research Outsmarts Endometriosis) Project at the New York-based Feinstein Institute for Medical Research.
-He says it is the first research project in the United States to investigate endometriosis tissue at its genetic signature.